devpi/devpi/doc/userman/devpi_commands.rst

                             modify other users and their indices.
 The root user can do anything.
 When this option is set, only the specified users/groups can create and modify users and indices.
-You have to add root explicitely if wanted.
+You have to add root explicitly if wanted.
                             [None]

     devpi-web theme options: